janmerhar/awesome-discord-bots/CONTRIBUTING.md

 - List only key commands, capped at roughly 10-15.
 - Use `<arg>` for required options and `[arg]` for optional options.
 - Flatten subcommands into the slash path, such as `/giveaway start <duration> [winners]`.
-- Group commands under bold sub-category headings when the bot has more than about five listed commands.
+- Group commands under short sub-category labels when the bot has more than about five listed commands.
+- Keep descriptions short enough to scan quickly.
 - The `N` in the summary is the number of commands listed in the block.
+- If the source exposes more commands than the README block lists, include a short "selected key commands" note so readers do not mistake the block for a full reference.
-- End every block with a verification date and official reference link.
+- End every block with a verification date and a reference link.
+Prefer official docs; use the Top.gg profile only when it is the source of the command data.

 Rendering notes:

 1. Indent the `<details>` block two spaces so it stays inside the parent list item.
 2. Keep a blank line after `<summary>` and before `</details>`.
-3. If a markdown linter is added, allow-list the `details` and `summary` tags.
+3. Keep the local `awesome-list-item` lint disable/enable comments around command blocks.
+Markdown bullets render best for readers, but awesome-list linters otherwise treat nested command bullets as separate list entries.

 ## Sorting